mayank1612/namaste-react/README.md

 - Life cycle methods
   Constructor, render, componentDidMount (make api calls here - first render it then will update)
 - Why api call is inside useEffect (componentDidMount in class) > First render whatever is possible using default state then after useEffect rerender
-- Why super(props) is always called in class based component
 - React component life cycle
 - Why super() is called in constructor > This is because super() initializes the parent class and sets up the this keyword and its context.
 - Life cycle example > parent constructor, parent render, child constructor, child render, child componentDidMount, parent componentDidMount